LeoVS09/serverless-aws-node-typescript-dynamodb-telegram-bot-bootstrap/README.md

 * Encripted file variables - setup for store variables in encripted file
 * Tests - you can develop you function by run test of functions locally
 * DynamoDB - setup for star work with dynamodb
+* Offline - allow you start you server local and develop without deploys (you can curl your functions)
+* DynamoDB Local - setup for local instance of DynamoDB will allow you develop on local machine with database

 ## Servless from scratch tutorial